Hemalatha-L/Olist-Store-Analysis/README.md

 The Olist Store Analysis project aims to analyze customer purchasing patterns and payment statistics on an E-commerce platform, Olist.
 This project covers several key performance indicators (KPIs) such as weekday vs weekend sales, payment statistics, delivery time, and customer behavior.

+### Tools Used
-### Tools Used: The Analysis was done using Excel, Power BI, Tableau and SQL
+The Analysis was done using Excel, Power BI, Tableau and SQL

 #### Datasets Details